For Primary Schools

 How can I get involved?

-This programme is fully booked for this year – if you would like to express an interest in taking part next year please get in touch.
+We will be starting to recruit for this project shortly.
+If you would like to express an interest in taking part, please get in touch using the form below.